QuentinRa/blog.quentinra.dev/proj/design-patterns/behaviour/state.md

 method we will check the state and choose a course of action.

-* ✅ : behaviour driven code
+* ✅ : behavior-driven code
 * 🚫 : ...